 I used a quarter cup of Follow Your Heart cheese shreds in this recipe, but you could sub a quarter cup of nutritional yeast if you don’t have any cheese to hand.

-- half 400g pack tofu, pressed and sliced into small ‘steaks’
+- half 200g pack tofu chopped into 'steaks'

 - 1 tsp thyme

-In a small (teeny) bowl mix together the thyme, polenta, salt and pepper.
+- In a very small bowl mix together the thyme, polenta, salt and pepper.

 Since springtime has rudely given way to winter again, despite the month of May being days away, this hearty dinner really hit the spot.